MotoGP 15: Features

 MotoGP 15 features 18 tracks, and the official riders from the 2014 and 2015 seasons of Moto3, Moto2 and MotoGP, and will also feature customizable bikes.
 The season starts with the night race in Losail, and also includes Jerez, Assen and Sepang, with a wind and wet weather system.
 Other features include tire wear, damage and mechanical failures.
+The PS4 & Xbox One version features open visors of helmets.

 Per official entries, Paul Bird Motorsport retired from the championship, but Suzuki and Aprilia made an official return.
 One new feature is the ability for the player to create their own racing team, with choice of logo and livery.
 Starting off with a Mahindra MGP3O bike, the player must advance through the classes, and recruit sponsors.
 The game also has a mode which focuses on recreating events from the 2014 season, and in particular the rivalry between Jorge Lorenzo, Valentino Rossi and Marc Márquez, and the comebacks from riders such as Andrea Iannone.
 The PlayStation 4 version features an online league mode, where players battle for the best lap times.